 Dental procedures such as fixed bridges and dental implants come with a lengthy procedure and can be costly.
 Dentures offer a more affordable option for the replacement of missing teeth.
-The solution has helped changed dental care and is one of the most preferred option for rebuilding a smile.
+The solution has helped changed dental care and is one of the most preferred options for rebuilding a smile.

 Partial dentures are similar to full dentures in the sense that they replace missing teeth.
 Unlike full dentures, which are used to replace a whole row of teeth, partial dentures are used to replace a missing tooth or a couple of missing teeth.
-Both partial and full dentures are also referred as removable dentures, since they can easily be taken out when needed.
+Both partial and full dentures are also referred to as removable dentures since they can easily be taken out when needed.

-The dentures consist of two parts, the teeth and a gum-colored base.
-There are two general designs for partial dentures one that comes with a metal frame to ensure it fits tightly to your gums or one without that is more natural looking.
+The dentures consist of two parts, the teeth, and a gum-colored base.
+There are two general designs for partial dentures one that comes with a metal frame to ensure it fits tightly to your gums or one without that is more natural-looking.
 In either case, they allow you to regain your natural smile and confidence.

 With the advancements in dentistry, dentures today look more realistic and natural than ever before.
 However, while they may look natural, it takes a while for individuals to adapt to them.
 To help you develop a better understanding of partial dentures, we have some questions and answers that are frequently asked about them.

 The dentures themselves are not painful.
 However, there may be some pain associated with the use of dentures initially.
 The pain usually lasts a short period of time and is due to the fact that your mouth, cheeks, and tongue, have to get used to the new addition.

 Some individuals may even feel some gum pain as there is an increase in saliva flow when dentures are first used.
 Individuals with ill-fitted denture may experience additional pain.
 Headaches, neck, and jaw pain are a few symptoms from ill-fitted dentures.